When Owen "Blue Blazer" Hart plunged 50 feet to

 well-known essay on the WWF, "Never Trust a Snake: WWF Wrestling as Masculine

-for the American people to deal with societal issues by tapping into a melodramatic
+"It's a way for the American people to deal with societal issues by tapping into

 Jenkins told the story of attending a WWF event at the

 Boston Garden in the early 1990s, at the time of the Gulf War.
 Hulk Hogan was squaring off

 against Sergeant Slaughter, an American soldier brainwashed by the Iraqis and trying to

 come to terms with the American people.
 "I saw grown men cry that evening."

 McMahon downplayed all of that as intellectual sop.

 "We're in the entertainment business," he said.
 "We have a good handle

 on human emotion and what makes us all tick, but we're certainly not trying to make